RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-MVC-Development-with-Business-Objects/Step-3-Querying-customers-with-the-business-object.md

-﻿Now that we have a business object and a new process class we're ready to access data and use it on the Web.
+Now that we have a business object and a new process class we're ready to access data and use it on the Web.

 ### Startup Configuration
 To use the business object we need to do a couple of admin tasks first before we can start creating data access code.
 We need to make sure that the `wwBusiness` and `cCustomer` classes are visible from our process class.